 It’s also important that the rest of your finances are in good shape.
-Maybe you’re debt free, but you also have no retirement savings.
+Maybe you’re debt-free, but you also have no retirement savings.
 It is not a good idea to do some luxury shopping in lieu of fiscal responsibility.
 You need financial security more than you need a fashionable wardrobe.
-For this reason, there are some things to consider to determine how to afford Louis Vuitton or another luxury handbag.
+For this reason, there are some things to consider to determine how to afford Louis Vuitton or other luxury handbag.

 Before you buy a designer purse…

 - Do you have an Emergency Fund of at least $5,000?